hawksley/eleVR-Web-Player/README.md

 The eleVR player lets you watch 360 flat and stereo video on your Oculus Rift or Android device with VR headset (Cardboard, Durovis Dive, etc.) from a web browser.
 It is written with js, html5, and webGL.

-eleVR Web Player works with the native browser support currently being implemented by [Firefox](http://blog.bitops.com/blog/2014/06/26/first-steps-for-vr-on-the-web/) and [Chromium](https://drive.google.com/folderview?id=0BzudLt22BqGRbW9WTHMtOWMzNjQ&usp=sharing#list).Please note that these experimental browsers may not have mp4 support.
+eleVR Web Player works with the native browser support currently being implemented by [Firefox](http://blog.bitops.com/blog/2014/06/26/first-steps-for-vr-on-the-web/) and [Chromium](https://drive.google.com/folderview?id=0BzudLt22BqGRbW9WTHMtOWMzNjQ&usp=sharing#list).
+Please note that these experimental browsers may not have mp4 support.

 The player depends on the open source libraries as noted in the [3rd Party Libraries](https://github.com/hawksley/eleVR-Web-Player/blob/master/README.md#3rd-party-libraries) section.
 With the advent of (experimental) direct webVR support by Firefox and Chromium, the player no longer depends on the vr.js plugin.